GREEKC/hackathon-marseille/project_descriptions/interfacing_ReMap/README.md

-# Interfacing dev ReMap2020 with REST
+# Interfacing ReMap2020 (in dev locally) with REST API

 ## Motivation